FelicienC/binancebot/README.md

 ## How does it work ?

 Every minute, a Cloud Function is triggered, calling Binance's API to get the latest price information for a set of coins.
-With that price, and the stored prices of these coins of the preceding 1440 minutes, the function calls an ML model running in BigQuery, which produces an estimation of the probability that each considered coin will undergo a 1% growth in the comming hour.
+With that price, and the stored prices of these coins of the preceding 1440 minutes, the function calls an ML model running in BigQuery.
+The model produces an estimation of the probability that each considered coin will undergo a 1% growth in the comming hour.
 This estimation is compared to a preset threshold to determine if the coin should be purchased or not.
 If whithin that hour, the coin does not reach the stop loss or the take profit limits, it is sold.

+Every month, the models are re-trained using the latest available data.
+The thresholds defining the

 ## Disclaimer

-This project is just meant as an experiment of BigQuery's ML capabilities, by no means am I an expert in trading or finance, so if you whish to use this project with your own funds, make sure you understand what you are doing !
-(There are also simpler ways to run and maintain an ML model on Google Cloud)
+This project is just meant as an experiment of BigQuery's ML capabilities, so if you whish to use this project with your own funds, make sure you understand what you are doing !
+There are also simpler ways to run a machine learning model on Google Cloud, if you are interested in the

 ## What is in this repository ?